-Upon separation from employment with the District, the transportation employee may be paid for accumulated vacation leave not to exceed the amount accrued during the last three (3) years of employment.
-However, they may accumulate up to 4 years vacation and take 1 years' worth prior to leaving.
+Upon separation from employment with the District on June 30th, the classified employee may be paid for accumulated vacation leave not to exceed the amount accrued during the last three (3) years of employment.
+However, they may accumulate up to 4 years' vacation and take 1 years' worth prior to leaving.